-Customize the user interface of your iOS and Mac Catalyst apps by using views and controls in UIKit.
+Customize the user interface of your iOS apps and Mac apps built with Mac Catalyst by using views and controls in UIKit.

 - iOS 13.0+

 - Xcode 11.4+Beta

 This sample guides you through several types of customizations that you can apply in your iOS apps and Mac apps built using Mac Catalyst.
 The sample uses a split view controller architecture for navigating UIKit views and controls.
 The primary view controller (

 Master) shows the available views and controls.
 Selecting one shows the secondary view controller associated with it.

 The name of each secondary view controller reflects its target item.
 For example, the

 UIAlert object.
 The only exceptions to this rule are